augusticor/augusticor/README.md

 ## I am Oscar and I'm a software engineer

-+ 🔭 I’m currently working on updating my personal projects
++ 🔭 I’m currently relaxing my mind
-+ 🌱 I’m currently learning Next.js
++ 🌱 I’m currently aming to learn devops

 **Some links related to me:**